usethesource/rascal-website/docs/Rascal/Expressions/Values/DateTime/index.md

-The following fields provide access to the individual components of date, time and datetime values, and can be accessed using [Field selection](../../../../Rascal/Expressions/Values/DateTime/FieldSelection) and be assigned using [Field selection](../../../../Rascal/Expressions/Values/DateTime/FieldSelection):
+The following fields provide access to the individual components of date, time and datetime values, and can be accessed using [FieldSelection](../../../../Rascal/Expressions/Values/DateTime/FieldSelection) and be assigned using [FieldSelection](../../../../Rascal/Expressions/Values/DateTime/FieldSelection):

 *  `year`
 *  `month`